Rates, discounts and monetary transactions

 "If you pay peanuts, you get monkeys"

-The mortgagor initially, whether or not at the instigation of a (mortgage) advisor, instructed another (cheap or price-fighting) notary to arrange the mortgage on a specified date.
-However, that notary – unlike us – for whatever reason failed to complete the process on time, after which the mortgagor subsequently instructed us to establish the mortgage on time and properly in accordance with the instructions.
+Mortgagor initially, whether or not at the instigation of a (mortgage) advisor, instructed another (cheap or price-fighting) notary to arrange the mortgage on a specified date.
+However, that notary – unlike us – for whatever reason failed to complete the process on time, after which the mortgagor subsequently instructed us to establish the mortgage on time and properly in accordance with the assignment.

 265